ansible-middleware/ansible-middleware-workshop/instructions/7-deploying-jbcs.md

 `mkdir -p jcliff/rules`

 We also need to create a templates folder, and create a file called remote_sockets.j2 in that folder.

+`mkdir templates`

+`touch templates/remote_sockets.j2`

 Copy the following snippet to the top of the file:

 ```
 { "standard-sockets" => {